Shinmera/tooter/README.md

 ## About Tooter
-This is a client library implementing the full v1 REST API protocol for [Mastodon](https://joinmastodon.org/).
+This is a client library implementing v1/v2 REST API protocol for [Mastodon](https://joinmastodon.org/).

 ## How To
 Before you start, you'll need an account on some Mastodon instance.
 For the purposes of this documentation we'll simply pick [mastodon.social](https://mastodon.social).
 Once you've got Tooter loaded you'll first need to create a `client` instance.